cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-keys/read.md

 INFO[0000] Generated client storage key
 ```

-Now we can use `read` subcommand to get `private|public` key of the keypair in plaintext:
+Now we can use `read` subcommand to get `private|public` key of the keypair in a plaintext:

 ```
 $ acra-keys read --private client/user1/storage